ccameron-chromium/webgpu-hdr/EXPLAINER.md

 ### High dynamic range headroom of a display

-A display is considered high dynamic range (HDR) if it can display colors brighter than white (#FFFFFF).
-The HDR capability of a display is parameterized by its HDR headroom, which defined as the ratio between the maximum brightness that the display can currently produce to the brightness of white.
+A display is considered high dynamic range (HDR) if it can display colors brighter than `white`.
+The HDR capability of a display is parameterized by its HDR headroom, which defined as the ratio between the maximum brightness that the display can currently produce to the brightness of `white`.

 A display which is not HDR (has an HDR headroom of 1) is called standard dynamic range (SDR).